genzyio/genzy/docs/docs/categories/nimbly-api.md

 ---
-title: NimblyApi
+title: GenzyApi
 sidebar_position: 8
-slug: /nimbly-api/
+slug: /genzy-api/
 ---

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-## What NimblyApi is
+## What GenzyApi is

-NimblyApi is responsible for automatically creating a [RestAPI](https://en.wikipedia.org/wiki/Representational_state_transfer) from a set of [Nimbles](nimble.md).
+GenzyApi is responsible for automatically creating a [RestAPI](https://en.wikipedia.org/wiki/Representational_state_transfer) from a set of [Nimbles](nimble.md).

 It is also responsible for automatically building [OpenAPI](https://www.openapis.org/) documentation, and serving [SwaggerUI](https://swagger.io/) on route `/explorer`.